Mushrooms To Prevent Dementia?

 I’ve heard that eating mushrooms can help prevent Alzheimer’s.
 Is this too good to be true?

-It is true that a study published in January 2017 concluded that bioactive compounds found in certain mushrooms may help protect against dementia and Alzheimer’s disease.
+It is true that a study published in January 2017 concluded that bioactive compounds found in certain mushrooms may help protect against Alzheimer’s disease.
+And other forms of dementia.
 The study, from Malaysia, found that a number of edible and medicinal mushrooms contain unusual compounds that have beneficial effects on brain cells.
-They may enhance nerve growth in the brain and protect against inflammation and toxic damage that contribute to dementia and Alzheimer’s.
+They may enhance nerve growth in the brain and protect against inflammation and oxidative damage that contribute to neurodegeneration.

 The researchers reported that the medicinal mushroom cordyceps (Cordyceps sinensis) had antioxidant and anti-inflammatory effects that prevented neuronal cell death and memory loss.
 Cordyceps is known for enhancing athletic performance and improving aerobic (lung) capacity.
 It is used to combat fatigue and muscle weakness, improve mental energy, increase sexual vigor, and promote healthy aging.